-While it's possible Montenegro may extend their program, it does currently have a closure date of December 31, 2021 so take action sooner rather than later.
+The longevity of the Montenegro Economic Citizenship Program is not guaranteed...
+There's a chance that the government will scrap it-so take action sooner rather than later.
 If it does extend the program, expect increases in the donation or investment amounts as it gets closer to EU confirmation.